davidmeredith/devsGuidebook/devGuidebook.md

 - Some languages e.g., Kotlin, Rust & Python have ‘safe nullability’ baked into their type-systems e.g., None to mean no value and optional ‘?’ on variables (‘var?’) to indicate this variable might be null.

 - Functional languages commonly use `Either` monads to wrap errors and `Optional` for the absence of value.
-With these monads, the programmer is forced to handle the occurrence of no value or an error, they can’t be ignored, mistakenly or otherwise.
+With these monads, the programmer is forced to handle the occurrence of no value or an error, typically using a pattern-matching style of syntax which means errors can’t be ignored, mistakenly or otherwise.

 - Various modern languages use Algebraic Data Types (an extension of the [Special Case pattern](https://martinfowler.com/eaaCatalog/specialCase.html](https://martinfowler.com/eaaCatalog/specialCase.html)) and return types that wrap either a successful result or an error (Go, Rust, Kotlin, modern Java).